 The Proposed Action will have a slightly positive influence on socioeconomics, through contributions to the local economy.
-As a result, the overall cumulative effect of other past, present, and reasonably foreseeable future actions on socioeconomics is considered beneficial and not significant.
+As KSC and CCAFS are a major contributor to the local economy, the overall cumulative effect of other past, present, and reasonably foreseeable future actions on socioeconomics is considered beneficial.
 When considered with other past, present, and foreseeable future actions, it is anticipated that the Proposed Action would contribute a noticeable incremental beneficial minor and less than significant impact on socioeconomics.